 Sekiguchi, Bunkyo City Hotel Chinzanso

 The staff?
 Old-school hospitality is their game.
-Every corner of your stay will be nothing short of phenomenal.
+Every inch of your stay will be nothing short of phenomenal.
 In short, Hotel Chizanso is your oasis.
 You could spend your whole Tokyo trip here and leave feeling like you've seen it all.

 Yanaka, Taito City Hanare Yanaka

 This 2018 Good Design Gold Award winner possesses a concept of ‘the whole town is your hotel', also known as 'town-yado'.
-Guest experience starts with a friendly reception at a cultural complex, setting the tone for a stay that's all about immersing yourself in local life.
+The guest experience starts with a friendly reception at a cultural complex, setting the tone for a stay that's all about immersing yourself in local life.
 Step back in time as you trace the footprints of the past in Yanaka, a little-known neighbourhood that miraculously survived the bombing of Tokyo in WWII.

 Fancy a relaxing soak before or after a long day?
 Grab a complimentary hotel voucher and head to Yanaka's Sentō for a traditional public bath experience.
 It's a beautiful way to embrace the city and live like a local.